 EU threatens France with legal action over Roma 'disgrace'

-The EU's top justice official, Viviane Reding, angrily rebuked the French government for sending hundreds of Roma migrants back to Romania and Bulgaria since August in a security sweep ordered by President Nicolas Sarkozy.
+The European Union's top justice official, Viviane Reding, angrily rebuked the French government for sending hundreds of Roma migrants back to Romania and Bulgaria since August in a security sweep ordered by President Nicolas Sarkozy.

 "I personally have been appalled by a situation which gave the impression that people are being removed from a member state of the European Union just because they belong to a certain ethnic minority," Reding said.

-"This is a situation I had thought Europe would not have to witness again after the Second World War," she told a news conference.
+"This is a situation I had thought Europe would not have to witness again after the Second World War," she told a news conference, warning of looming infringement proceedings by the European Commission.

 Reding chided the French government after a leaked memo "openly contradicted" assurances given by two ministers to the commission that specific ethnic groups had not been targeted in France.